DRMacIver/docs/thinking/becoming-effective/index.markdown

 Here is roughly what I think of as my algorithm:

-Section 1:

 1. Generate an idea
-2. Is it obviously stupid?
-Throw it away and go back to 1.
-3. Is it still not obviously stupid after a little bit more thought?
-Set it aside
-4. How many not-obviously-stupid ideas do have I set aside?
-3 or so?
-If so, proceed to the next section.
-5. How long have I taken over this?
-Too long?
-If so and I have any ideas set aside, go to the next section.
-Else, step away from the problem.
-Either come at it from another angle of attack or go do something else and let it simmer away in the background.

-Section 2:

-I now have a bunch of idea candidates.
-Put some proper thought into it and attempt to determine which amongst them is best.
-This may require actually trying some things out and gathering new information.

-Once I have determined which of these is the best, decide if I’m satisfied with it.
-If I’m not, start the whole process again.
-If I am, this is the solution I’m going to go with for now.

-So basically the idea is that you want to use cheap mental models to filter ideas quickly, then once you’ve got a few goodish ideas to compete against eachother you can properly explore how they work as solutions.
-I don’t know how accurate a description this is, but I think it’s broadly OK.
+2. What would go wrong if I did this?
+3. Can I fix that?
+4. If yes, give it a try and see what happens.
+Did it work?
+    1. Yes?
+Great!
+I'm done.
+    2. No?
+What did I miss?
+Did I fail to understand something?
+At any rate, I now know what is wrong with it.
+Continue onwards.
+5. Take a specific thing that is wrong with it and try to come up with an idea that doesn't have that problem.
+6. Take that idea back to step 2.

+So basically the idea is that you want to use your mental models to predict what will happen if you try something, then you try it out and either succeed or improve your mental model: Either way, progress.
+The key is that you refine your ideas through a process of destruction and by finding out what doesn't work.

 Unfortunately it’s got a big gap right at the beginning where I say “Generate an idea”.
 How do you do that?
 Just try things at random?

-Well, you just… do.
-I don’t really know.
-This may be where I have to fall back on my “Maybe I’m just kinda smart?” answer, but if so then sadly I’m not actually smart enough to give a good answer here.
-Here are some things I think that I might be doing, but it’s mostly speculation:

-1. Try and narrow the search space as much as possible.
-If you think you might be able to solve the problem by making changes to a specific thing, only look at ideas which change that thing.
-If that’s proving not to work, try a different thing.
-You should be able to use a mix of past experience and proximity to guide you here – think of similar problems you’ve solved in the past and look near what the solutions to those were.
-If you can’t think of any similar problems or those solutions don’t pan out, look nearby to the problem.
-The advantage of looking at a smaller area is that there are fewer things to try so you’re more likely to hit on the right one quickly.
-2. Try and narrow the problem by breaking it up into smaller pieces.
-When you do this it becomes much easier to narrow the search space as in the previous section.
-In order to do this try to find natural “cleave points” where the problem breaks neatly along specific lines.
-3. When you decide a solution is a bad idea, see if there are any general reasons why it’s a bad idea and try to avoid areas that relate to those reasons.
-4. Conversely, if an idea almost works but not quite, try exploring around it to see if there are any variations on it that work better.
-5. If you’re totally stuck, try thinking of something completely out there.
-It probably won’t work, but exploring why it won’t work might tell you interesting things about the problem and give you other areas that worked.

-I don’t think that’s sufficient.
-I’m afraid this might just be a case of practice makes less imperfect.
-I think part of why I’m “smart” is that my brain just won’t shut up (seriously.
-It’s annoying), so tends to gnaw at problems like a dog with a bone until they give in, which has given me a lot of practice at trying to figure things out.
-Really, this might be the best advice I can give you, but you’ve probably heard it so many times that it’s redundant: Practicing solving problems and figuring things out makes you better at it.
-Still, I think there should be things you can do above and beyond that – practice is no good if you’re practicing doing something badly.
-I’d love to have a firmer idea of what they were.
+It's hard to give good advice on this one other than it gets easier with experience.
+Here are some things that help though:

+1. The most important question is "Is this similar to a problem I've seen solved before and can I use the solution from that time?"
+2. Is there an *obviously terrible* solution that you'd be embarrassed to use?
+Start from there and see if you can make it not terrible.
+3. If a problem seems too large, try to break it down.
+4. Is there a particular subproblem that you're not sure how to solve?
+Assume it's solved and try to figure out what the rest of the solution would be like.
+What did you use from that solution?
+Is there a simpler thing you can solve instead?

+The nice thing about the testing to destruction approach for idea generation is that there are almost no useless ideas, because you always learn more about the shape of the problem by finding what doesn't work.

 ## Fitting it all together

 I like to think of this as a process of exploration.
 You start somewhere simple (I find “actually using the product” to be a good place to start).
 You look around you and, step by step, you explore around you while doing whatever jobs you can find in the areas you currently have access to.
 Your colleagues will help you find your way, but ultimately it’s up to you to draw your own map of the territory and figure out how all the different bits connect up.
-Think of this post as my personal and eclectic guide to software cartography.

-Does it work?
-Beats me.
-Certainly I seem to be doing something right, and I really hope that this encapsulates some of it.
-I think it’s mostly good advice, but there’s definitely a bit of a danger that I’m cargo culting my own brain here.

-If you try any of this, do let me know how it goes, and please do share your own ideas in comments, email, etc. because I’d really like to know how to get better at this too.